 Now that we covered the ways you can handle your mental state through a slump, let talk about the business side.
 Or more accurately, the lack of business...

 Your Business Plan for Breaking the Real Estate Slump

 When you don’t have an upcoming deal and you don’t have leads in the pipeline, that’s when most agents panic.
 When the panic starts, the slump begins.
-The next step is to work your database.
+The next step is to work on your database.
 This is the source of your potential business.

 Your database is your lifeline.
 As long as you keep adding to your database you will have deals to pursue.
-However, if you contacted your entire database and you still come up short, that means one thing: It’s time to add more people.
+However, if you contact your entire database and you still come up short, that means one thing: It’s time to add more people.

 Remember, It’s a Numbers Game

 Your slump feeling can be deceiving.
 Real estate is a numbers game–it’s all about converting leads.
 Some leads can take months to convert into deals.
 However, when all your leads take months to convert, well you start identifying it as a slump.